AgentHackerYT/cryptons-api/readme.md

 - [Cryptons API](https://cryptons.ga/) Node.JS Client
 - More Functions Will be added soon

+# What is this package?

+- A fun npm package to use Cryptons API and many more utilities!

+## Features
+- 🧑 Beginner friendly
+- 🎉 Easy to use
+- ✨ Simple
+- 🔘 Updates Frquently!

 ## Installation <img src = "https://cdn.discordapp.com/emojis/763159009686585354.gif?v=1" alt="download" width=40>

 **From NPM:**